ayushgarg-ag/Sudoku-Solver-Mobile-App/README.md

 <a id="overview"></a>

 ## Brief Overview
 This project is a Sudoku solver mobile application, which utilizes the React Native framework.
 The app can run on iOS and Android devices and offers users the ability to solve any Sudoku as a means of checking their own solutions or quickly solving difficult puzzles they encounter.
-The overall goal of this application is to provide numerous options when inputting the Sudoku, coupled with an intuitive interface and simple aesthetic.
+The overall goal of this application is to provide numerous options when inputting the Sudoku, coupled with an intuitive interface and unique aesthetic.

 <a id="about"></a>